 You can also use the Digital Millennium Copyright Act (DMCA) tool to help you find duplicate content across the web.

-Just enter your URL into the tool and it’ll scour the web for sites that have stolen your content.
+Just enter your text or URL into the tool, and it will scour the web for sites that have stolen your content.

 Note that the results won’t always be stolen content.
-Sometimes it’ll be infographics, backlinks, unlinked brand mentions, and more.
+It may sometimes be infographics, backlinks, unlinked brand mentions, and more.

-Content theft is a real problem that every website owner deals with.
-Unfortunately the larger your website gets, the more people will copy you.
+Content theft is a real problem that almost every website owner deals with.
+Unfortunately, the larger your website gets, the more people will copy you.

 As a website owner, it’s extremely frustrating to have your content stolen.
 We deal with this regularly on WPBeginner.
 The automated bot sites are easy enough to take down with DMCA complaints.

-However since we’re the largest WordPress resource site, many other WordPress bloggers, theme companies, and even some hosting companies routinely copy our headline word-for-word.
-They may paraphrase the content to make it unique, but we know that inspiration was driven from our articles.
+However, since we are the largest WordPress resource site, many other WordPress bloggers, theme companies, and even some hosting companies routinely copy our headlines word-for-word.
+They may paraphrase the content to make it unique, but we know that inspiration was derived from our articles.

-We take this imitation as a form of flattery, and it further validates that we’re continuing to lead in the right way.
+We take this imitation as a form of flattery, and it further validates that we are continuing to lead in the right way.

-We hoped this article helped you learn how to find and remove stolen content in WordPress.
-You may also want to see our guide on how to prevent image theft in WordPress and learn how to trademark and copyright your blog’s name and logo.
+We hope this article helped you learn how to find and remove stolen content in WordPress.
+You may also want to see our guide on how to prevent image theft in WordPress and our expert picks for the best analytics solutions for WordPress users.